 Recipe ingredients

-- You will have to pound them to an even thickness to prevent the thinner parts from drying before the thicker parts have enough time to cook.
+Thick pieces: They look prettier and are perfect when you want to serve them as a main meal with potatoes and salad, for instance.
+You will have to pound them to an even thickness to prevent the thinner parts from drying before the thicker parts have enough time to cook.

-- They cook much faster; it can take as little as 4-6 minutes to have them ready.
+Thin pieces: They are perfect for making sandwiches, slicing for salads, or making wraps.
+They cook much faster; it can take as little as 4-6 minutes to have them ready.
+Or learn How to Cook Thin Sliced Chicken Breast.

-- Spices: Salt and a little black pepper are a must; anything else is up to you.
-But the better the spice rub, the more flavorful the results.
+Spices: Salt and a little black pepper are a must; anything else is up to you.
+For more seasoning ideas, check out Baked Chicken Drumsticks.

 What kind of frying pan do I need?

-Preferably a large skillet that will hold four chicken pieces.
+Preferably, a large skillet that will hold four chicken pieces.
 If the pan is small, cook two pieces of chicken breast at a time.

 You can use a stainless steel pan (the Amazon link opens in a new tab), but in this case, you might need a bit more oil to prevent the meat from sticking to it.